DorresteinLaboratory/Bioactive_Molecular_Networks/README.md

 - For Optimus: Refers to https://github.com/MolecularCartography/Optimus

 ### Jupyter notebook and R:
 The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
-- For the Jupyter notebook: install Jupyter on http://jupyter.org/
+- For the Jupyter notebook: install Jupyter on http://jupyter.org/ .
+Note that Anaconda is convenient environment manager:
-- Install R, https://www.r-project.org/ (if needed add the path to your system).
+- This notebook requires R install.
+First Install R, https://www.r-project.org/ (if needed add the path to your system).
+Then, as the notebook needs an R kernel in Jupyter notebook, please try to install it. https://github.com/IRkernel/IRkernel
-- Download the Jupyter notebook from the GitHub https://github.com/DorresteinLaboratory/Bioactive_Molecular_Networks/
+- Download the Jupyter notebook from the GitHub https://github.com/DorresteinLaboratory/Bioactive_Molecular_Networks/ Make sure, the R kernel is selected for the notebook.

 ### GNPS and Cytoscape:
 - You will need to install Cytoscape version 3.4, http://www.cytoscape.org/